compiling-org/rust-fractal-shader-engine/README.md

 If the app exits with a message about “GPU device not available — GPU-only policy enforced,” verify drivers and backend selection.

-### Docs-First Workflow (Required)
+### Docs-First Workflow

-- Every code change must update relevant docs in the same PR.
+- Update relevant docs in the same PR as code changes
-- CI blocks PRs if required docs are missing or outdated.
-- Use the PR template to link to updated docs and explain rationale.
-- Install local Git hooks (Windows) from `scripts/` to preflight commit messages and basic checks.

-Required documentation updates per change:
-- `docs/CHANGELOG.md` — summarize changes with links
-- `docs/DEVELOPMENT_PLAN.md` — update scope/acceptance if features shift
-- `docs/ARCHITECTURE.md` — reflect any design changes
-- `docs/USAGE_GUIDE.md` — update behavior/UX if user flows change
-- `docs/ISSUES_TRACKER.md` — add/update tracked issues when discovering or fixing problems
+- Use status tags: Implemented / Partial / Planned
+- Keep `docs/FEATURES_STATUS.md` and `docs/NODE_SYSTEM.md` current

 Track Current Issues:
 - Known problems and planned fixes live in `docs/ISSUES_TRACKER.md`.